sebasfalcone/dev-tools/README.md

-# Vagrant machines for wazuh
+# Development tools
+Set of tools to help with development:
+- Vagrant
+- Docker dev-container

-In credit to Vikman Fernandez Castro
+> Credit to Vikman Fernandez Castro for the inspiration